Car seat safety rules explained: What is R129/i-Size?

 What’s the benefit of travelling rear-facing?

-If you’re using an i-Size car seat, your baby must travel rear-facing until they are 15 months old.
+According to the law, your baby must not travel forward-facing below 15 months old if you are using a R129 (or i-Size) car seat.
+Most car seats are therefore rearward facing up to 15 months or 2 years.
 Travelling rear-facing will protect your baby’s delicate neck and head by spreading the forces of the impact if there is a head-on collision.
 Some i-Size car seats allow your growing child to travel in the rear-facing position for even longer, exceeding the safety standards and giving you even more confidence.

-You can find out more about the benefits of rear-facing travel here.
+You can find out more about the benefits of rearward-facing travel here.

 How can I tell if a car seat is i-Size?

-To find out if a car seat reaches the i-Size regulations, check the orange label.
+To find out if a car seat complies with the latest i-Size regulations, check the orange label.

 Will an i-Size seat fit in my car?

-Most new cars are i-Size approved and i-Size car seats generally fit any of these vehicles.
-However, some i-Size car seats fit non i-Size approved cars too.
-To be sure that the i-Size car seat fits your car, we advise you to check our online Car Fitting List.
+Most new cars are i-Size approved and have at least two seating positions that are labelled as i-Size.
+This means that i-Size car seats will always fit these two seating positions.
+To be sure that your car is i-Size approved, we advise you to check our online Car Fitting List.

 i-Size meets convenience